Mundan Ceremony; the Child’s First Haircut (shave of the head)

 The Mundan ceremony involves the first hair cut of the child which is taken as an important custom.
-It is said that the first shave of the head of the child removes the negative impacts of the past life of the child.
+It is said the first shave of the head of the child removes the negative impacts of the past life of the child.
 Mundans are also a way of increasing the life of a child and for a better future ahead.

 The Mundane Ceremony is Generally Regarded as a Purification Ceremony

 Many people shave the hair of their child or children many times to ensure better re-growth of hair while some others do it to release the body heat which sometimes becomes excessive.